VNerdIO/Resume/README.md

 **Windows Team Lead**
 **May 2009 - Nov 2011**

 Worked on a development team responsible for major financial application.
-Lead the fraud detection development efforts.
-Worked in mostly virtualized environment, at first supporting Windows/VMware, later hiring and managing a Windows Administrator team.
+Led the fraud detection development efforts.
+Supported VMware, and Windows environments.
+Managed the Windows administrator team.

 ## Larry Methvin Installation